Mobile menu icon

 Expressions of interest

-1. Confirmation that you are eligible for the scheme (check website link above for details).
+• Confirmation that you are eligible for the scheme (check the Royal Society University Research fellowship website for eligibility details).

-• Research (clarifying contributions to teams where relevant).
+• Research activity (clarifying contributions to teams where relevant).

 • Career breaks where relevant.